-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held at 8:00 a.m. local time on Friday, May 1, 2020 and at any adjournments or postponements thereof for the following purposes:
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held at 9:00 a.m.
+Pacific Time on Tuesday, June 6, 2023, at the offices of Fate Therapeutics, Inc., 12278 Scripps Summit Drive, San Diego, California, 92131, and at any adjournments or postponements thereof for the following purposes:

-- To elect three Class I directors, as nominated by the Company's Board of Directors ("Board of Directors" or "Board"), to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020; - To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect three Class I directors, as nominated by the Company's Board of Directors ("Board of Directors" or "Board"), to hold office until the 2026 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023; - · To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The Annual Meeting will be held at the offices of the Company, 3535 General Atomics Court, Suite 200, San Diego, CA 92121.
-On or about March 20, 2020, we intend to mail to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2019 Annual Report on Form 10-K ("Annual Report").
+On or about April 21, 2023, we intend to mail to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2022 Annual Report on Form 10-K ("Annual Report").